Junos16/Notes/Algortithms/Algorithms Introduction.md

 - **Correctness:** The most important factor to judge a potential algorithmic solution to a problem is whether or not it is correct in the first place.
 	- Most often there is no point in discussing algorithmic solutions that are incorrect (such solutions are thus, naturally disqualified)

+- **Time Complexity:**

+- **Memory Complexity:**

+- The above three factors are used to judge all algorithms.
+The best algorithms for any particular problem tends have perform well in all these categories.

+- Factors dependent or indepedent of a

 - Efficiency vs Other benefits

 - Best vs Approximate solution